RepleDEV/studyc/Notes/Physics/Topics/Thermodynamics.md

 	* $212^{\circ}F$ = Boiling point of water (at 1 atm pressure)
 * Kelvin
 	* $0^{\circ}K$ is defined as **absolute zero** where there is no movement of the particles of an object, i.e. no internal energy.
+	* $275.16^{\circ}K$ is defined by the triple point of water.

 > [!warning] Thermometers
-> Internal energy itself is impossible to measure directly, therefore thermometers use indirect methods of measuring temperature by measuring various properties that change as temperature changes, such as:
+> Internal energy itself is impossible to measure directly, therefore thermometers use indirect methods of measuring temperature by measuring various properties that change as temperature changes (known as thermoelectric properties), such as:
 > * expansion of a liquid (such as with mercury thermometers)
 > * change in electrical resistance
 > * change of electrical resistance of a thermistor